Harvest food festival in Cornwall

 Chilli Weekend, 20-21 September

 Discover more about the African superfruit that’s six times richer in vitamin C than oranges.
-Visit our Baobab Bar in the Rainforest Biome and find out about our work with PhytoTrade Africa.
+Visit our Baobab Bar in the Rainforest Biome and meet our friends from PhytoTrade Africa to learn how they are helping African rural producers develop and market their natural products for export.

-- Monday 22 September: Frances Quinn, winner of The Great British Bake Off 2013
+- Mon 22 Sep: Frances Quinn, winner of The Great British Bake Off 2013, will be making baobab marzipan bees

 Beer, Wine and Cider Week, 29 September – 5 October